 The PS4 Slim (Left) and PS4 Pro (Right).
 Photo: Mike Andronico/Tom's Guide

 So should existing PS4 owners upgrade to the Pro?
 That's a tougher call.
-The ever-growing list of PS4 Pro enhanced games includes Red Dead Redemption 2, Shadow of the Tomb Raider, Horizon: Zero Dawn, The Witcher 3, Injustice 2, Uncharted 4, Destiny 2 and Resident Evil 7, so it all depends on what you play and how badly you want to see those games in shiny 4K.
+The ever-growing list of PS4 Pro enhanced games includes Red Dead Redemption 2, Shadow of the Tomb Raider, Horizon: Zero Dawn, Uncharted 4 and Destiny 2, so it all depends on what you play and how badly you want to see those games in shiny 4K.
 Naturally, due to its extra power, the PS4 Pro is notably chunkier than the PS4 Slim.

 PlayStation VR and HDR

 One thing you won't have to factor in when choosing your PS4 is game selection.
-All current and upcoming PS4 games will work on PS4, PS4 Slim and PS4 Pro — the only difference is they might look a little prettier on the Pro.
+All current and upcoming PS4 games work on PS4, PS4 Slim and PS4 Pro — the only difference is they might look a little prettier on the Pro.
 That means that you'll get to play excellent exclusives like Spider-Man, God of War and Uncharted 4 as well as third-party blockbusters such as Assassin's Creed Odyssey and Call of Duty: Black Ops 4 no matter which console you choose.